 The amount of your annual dues that should go toward a reserve fund can vary significantly.
 Factors such as the age and type of property, the number of common structures, how recently the association had major work done and the size of the community will all affect the amount of money you need to set aside each month.

 You may hear that associations should allocate between 15 and 40 percent of their assessments toward their reserve fund, but Martin cautions against using fixed numbers as guidelines.
 “You can’t simply decide to allocate a percentage of your fees toward reserves,” she says.
-You need to base the amount on an up-to-date reserve study.”
+Your board needs to base the amount on an up-to-date reserve study.”